Violations Result in Millions of Dollars in Unpaid Wages Each Year - Types of Unpaid Wages and Who is Eligible to File an Unpaid Wages Claim

 Many of the finer details of compensation and wages are not governed by federal law.
 For example, meal breaks are not mandated.
 But some states do provide far more specific worker protections.
 And no matter what state you live in, you have a right to be fairly compensated for the work you have done.
 Companies that attempt to cut corners, falsify timesheets, coerce their employees into working off the clock, or otherwise shortchange their workers must be held accountable for monetary damages.

 Labor laws can seem complex and overwhelming.
 However, you don’t need to figure it all out on your own.
-Our Ohio wage and hour attorneys are well-versed in federal and state labor laws.
+Our wage and hour attorneys are well-versed in federal and state labor laws.
 We will examine your case from all angles to determine whether you may have a claim.
-If you have been forced to work without pay or believe you have been underpaid in Ohio, contact our firm for a free case review.
+If you have been forced to work without pay or believe you have been underpaid, contact our firm for a free case review.

-Ohio workers who have been denied fair wages or have been underpaid may have grounds to file a wage and hour claim or join a wage and hour class action lawsuit in Ohio.
-We provide legal representation for Ohio wage and hour employment lawsuits on a contingency basis, meaning that we charge no fee unless we win compensation on your behalf.
+Workers who have been denied fair wages or have been underpaid may have grounds to file a wage and hour claim or join a wage and hour class action lawsuit.
+We provide legal representation for wage and hour employment lawsuits on a contingency basis, meaning that we charge no fee unless we win compensation on your behalf.